gbdrummer/symbiocss/01 - HTML.md

 </div>
 ```

 OK, we've laid out a basic structure for this document.
 This would certainly work, but it needs additional context.
-First, let's choose some more appropriate tags for these elements:
+First, let's choose some more appropriate tags for this content:

 ```HTML
 <section>